encse/adventofcode/2023/Day01/README.md

 You've been doing this long enough to know that to restore snow operations, you need to check all <em>fifty stars</em> by December 25th.

+Collect stars by solving puzzles.
+Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
+Each puzzle grants <em>one star</em>.
+Good luck!

 Read the [full puzzle](https://adventofcode.com/2023/day/1).